These types of injuries are common in athletes, but they’re preventable

 - Take an off-season: Even professional athletes take time off after their season is finished.
 There is a reason for this.
 Sports training/seasons build gradually in intensity to a peak at the end for playoffs, championships or competitions.

 - Avoid early specialization: One of the best things an athlete can do to prevent an overuse injury is to diversify their activities.
 This decreases the risk of overuse injuries, as movement patterns usually vary between sports.
-This also allows young athletes an opportunity to sample a variety of activities, learn new skills, meet more kids and prevents burn-out.
+This also allows young athletes an opportunity to sample a variety of activities, learn new skills, meet more kids and prevent burn-out.

 - Fuel: Growing bodies need sufficient calories.
 A growing athletic body needs even more.
 This includes all macronutrients, including carbohydrates.
 In fact, carbohydrates are most important during exercise and in replenishing energy stores post-workout.
 Fats act as energy stores for longer bouts of exercise.
 Proteins help muscles recover.
 They all play a part in keeping an athlete healthy.
 Limiting a macronutrient can greatly affect an athlete’s ability to perform.